Skip to content

 Carn a' Chuilinn — common questions

 Carn a' Chuilinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 719m of ascent and takes most walkers 4-7 hours.
-Terrain: The Glen Doe estate track is firm gravel — bike-friendly for the long approach.
+Underfoot: The Glen Doe estate track is firm gravel — bike-friendly for the long approach.

 Where do I park for Carn a' Chuilinn?